-- improve the comparability of the cardiac arrest survived event indicator - expand the scope of the urban centre response time indicator to report data for urban centres with populations of 50 000 and above.
+Ambulance event reporting will focus on further developing the comparability of the cardiac arrest survived event indicator and expanding the scope of the urban centre response time indicator to report data for urban centres with populations of 50 000 and above.

 Several indicators of the ambulance events performance indicator framework that not yet able to be measured.
-The EMWG, supported by the CAA, will define data requirements, and develop and implement new data collections for these indicators in the forthcoming years, with the current priorities for development being.
+The EMWG, supported by the CAA, will define data requirements, and develop and implement new data collections for these indicators in future years.